 On December 9, 2020, the Company's stockholders approved the Company's 2020 Equity and Incentive Compensation Plan (the "2020 Plan").
 The 2020 Plan provides for the grant of various equity awards.
 Currently, only stock options are outstanding under the 2020 Plan.
 Each option when exercised entitles the option holder to one share of the Company's common stock.
 Options are exercisable on or before an expiry date, do not carry any voting or dividend rights, and are not transferable except on death of the option holder or in certain other limited circumstances.
 Employee stock options vest in increments of one-third on each anniversary of the applicable grant date over three years.
 Non-employee director options vest in increments of one-third on the day prior to each of the Company's next three annual stockholder meetings following the grant date.
-If an option holder dies or terminates employment or service due to Disability (as defined in the 2020 Plan), the option holder generally has 12 months to exercise their vested options, or the options are cancelled.
-If an option holder otherwise leaves the Company, other than for a termination by the Company for Cause (as defined in the 2020 Plan), the option holder generally has 90 days to exercise their vested options, or the options are cancelled.
+If an option holder dies or terminates employment or service due to Disability (as defined in the 2020 Plan), the option holder generally has 12 months to exercise their vested options, or the option holder generally has 90 days to exercise their vested options, or the options are cancelled.
 The maximum contractual term of options granted under the 2020 Plan is ten years.
 Upon the consummation of a Change in Control (as defined in the 2020 Plan), all unvested stock options will immediately vest as of immediately prior to the Change in Control.

-On December 8, 2021, the Company's stockholders approved an amendment to the 2020 Plan, which increased the number of shares of the Company's common stock reserved under the 2020 Plan to 1,850,000.
+On December 8, 2021, the Company's stockholders approved an amendment to the 2020 Plan, which increased the number of shares of the Company's common stock reserved under the 2020 Plan to 108,823 (as adjusted for the Reverse Stock Split).
 For the fiscal year ended June 30, 2023, our named executive officers ("NEO's") were each granted equity incentive awards under the 2020 Plan.
+On December 6, 2023, the Company's stockholders approved an amendment to the 2020 Plan, which increased the number of shares of the Company's common stock reserved under the 2020 Plan to 1,204,537.